retiman/homekeeper/README.txt

 Homekeeper
 ==========
+NOTE: The format for homekeeper configuration has changed; this change is not backwards compatible with the old version.

 This project helps me organize and version my dotfiles across multiple computers.
 It is useful to keep these dotfiles in sync so I don't get confused.
 You may or may not find it useful.